Vaschi/beginner-friendly-course-list/README.md

 - **Cost:** Free
 - **Prerequisites:** should not be your first course,suggest going through the kaggle courses first
 - **Certificate:** Yes

+## Machine Learning

+Machine learning is a subset of artificial intelligence (AI) that focuses on building systems that can learn from and make decisions based on data.
+Rather than being explicitly programmed to perform a certain task, these systems are trained using large amounts of data and algorithms that give them the ability to learn how to perform the task.